tbrune76/Rolling_Carrot_Patch/README.md

 # Rolling_Carrot_Patch
 Mod of Ettes Carrot Patch to use rollers

-The 120mm version additionally needs:
+For each Patch you need:

 4x 608 Bearings

-2x 180mm 8mm diam rod/tube (might be leftovers of ERCF)
+8mm diameter aluminum rod/tube

+The 90mm version needs 2x 150mm

+The 120mm version needs 2x 180mm